How I Self-Published My Book

 I wasn’t afraid that nobody would buy it, rather I was afraid people would buy it and be upset.
 But after a few days, the opposite has proven to be true.
 So far the feedback has been nothing but overwhelmingly positive.

 A huge thanks to Marco, Cameron, Michael, Paul, Jory, Federico, Dan, and Chase who so generously gave of their time to contribute to the project.
 And a huge thanks to everyone who has bought the book.
 Your support and kind words mean the world to me.
 Thank you.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.